History of South Sudan: First Sudanese Civil War

-It was also the first organization that could claim to speak for, and negotiate on behalf of, the entire south.
-Mediation between the World Council of Churches (WCC) and the All Africa Conference of Churches (AACC) eventually led to the signing of the Addis Ababa Agreement in 1972, which established the Southern Sudan Autonomous Region.
+Meetings between rebel groups and the Government of Sudan began in Addis Ababa in late 1971 with mediation from the World Council of Churches and the All Africa Conference of Churches.
+These meetings eventually led to the signing of the Addis Ababa Agreement in 1972 which ended the war and established the Southern Sudan Autonomous Region.

-Second civil war
+Second Sudanese Civil War

-In 1983, President of Sudan Gaafar Nimeiry declared all Sudan an Islamic state under Shari'a law, including the non-Islamic majority southern region.
+In 1983, President of Sudan Gaafar Nimeiry declared all of Sudan an Islamic state under Sharia law, including the non-Islamic majority southern region.
 The Southern Sudan Autonomous Region was abolished on 5 June 1983, ending the Addis Ababa Agreement.
 In direct response to this, the Sudan People's Liberation Army/Movement (SPLA/M) was formed under the leadership of John Garang, and the Second Sudanese Civil War erupted.
 Several factions split from the SPLA often along ethnic lines and were funded and armed by Khartoum, with the most notable being the SPLA-Nasir in 1991 led by Riek Machar.

-As a result of the infighting, more southerners died at each other's hands than were killed by northerners during the war.
-In the Bor massacre of 1991, an estimated 2000 civilians were killed by SPLA-Nasir and armed Nuer civilians and another estimated 25,000 died from the resulting famine in the following years.
-This war lasted for twenty-two years (until 2005), becoming the longest civil war in Africa.
+Due to infighting, more southerners died fighting each other than fighting northerners during the war.
+In the Bor massacre of 1991, an estimated 2,000 civilians were killed by the SPLA-Nasir and armed Nuer civilians and another estimated 25,000 died from the resulting famine in the following years.